 Commodities such as raw ground beef, ready-to-eat deli meats and poultry, refrigerated and ready-to-eat seafood and ready-to-eat produce must adhere to even more rigorous Sysco QA food safety requirements designed to mitigate pathogen risks.

-We have dedicated supplier approval systems for organizations that supply ground beef, veal and specialty meats.
+For example, we have dedicated supplier approval systems for organizations that supply ground beef, veal and specialty meats.
 Non-branded ground beef and veal suppliers must be approved by Sysco QA before an operating company can purchase these high-risk items.
 All ground beef suppliers must adhere to strict food safety controls including use of pretested raw materials that are confirmed negative for pathogenic E. coli O157:H7.
+Produce suppliers regardless of brand must adhere to our strict GAP audit requirements to ensure that growing conditions and employee practices minimize risk of pathogens being introduced into produce.

-In FY2014 Sysco QA completed plant audits, visits and plant or field inspections at more than 1,700 locations to monitor our suppliers' and our owned companies' food safety and quality programs.
+In FY2016, Sysco QA completed on-site audits and plant or field inspections at more than 1,700 locations to monitor our suppliers' and our owned companies' food safety and quality programs.

 When a Sysco supplier finds a problem with either the safety or quality of its products, we work to help ensure that the products in question are removed from the distribution system.
 Our recall communication system is designed to notify all parties involved of the details of the recall or withdrawal, as well as to describe responsibilities and procedures.